 - Place steak cubes in a mixing bowl; season with salt, pepper, paprika, garlic powder, and Italian Seasoning.
 Toss to combine.

-- Transfer steak bites to a plate and keep covered.
+- Transfer the steak bites to a plate and keep them covered.

 - Garnish with parsley and serve.

-- If your skillet isn't big enough, you may have to cook the steak bites in 2 to 3 batches.
+- Skillet Choice: A cast-iron skillet retains heat well and provides a consistent sear, but if you don’t have one, any heavy-bottomed pan will do.
+If your skillet isn’t big enough, you may have to cook the steak bites in 2 to 3 batches.

 - Steak: If you can’t find/don’t have Sirloin Steak, you can also use Rib Eye, New York Strip, or Tenderloin Steak.

 - Seasonings: While the recipe provides specific seasonings, feel free to adjust or add according to what you like.